-- Belly laughter or Duchenne laughter increases positive affects, and is spontaneous, involuntary, and a reaction to a "harmless incongruity". - Duchenne laughter is known as the best medicine for many problems. - People laugh 30% more in groups than they do alone. - Only 10-15% of group laughter is due to a comic content.
-Most often group laughter occurs in response to mundane sentences like: "Where were you?" or "Mark's here!" - With the previous exercises we have become aware of our emotions and have acquired the ability to enhance our positive affects.
-We have come to experience joy and learned to accept ourselves more. - Now we can learn to laugh and not take life as seriously all the time as before.
+- A true belly laughter or a Duchenne laughter increases positive affects, and is spontaneous, involuntary, and a reaction to a "harmless incongruity". - The Duchenne laughter is known as the best medicine for many problems. - People laugh 30% more in groups than they do alone. - Only 10-15% of group laughter is due to a comic content.
+Most often group laughter occurs in response to mundane sentences like: "Where were you?" or "Marc's here!" - With the previous exercises we have become aware of our emotions and gained some control over our excitements to some extent.
+We have come to experience joy and learned to accept ourselves more. - Now we can learn not to take life as seriously as we did before.

-The comic game of life
+Stage Four Developmental exercises The comic game of life